T$^\star$: Progressive Block Scaling for Masked Diffusion Language Models Through Trajectory Aware Reinforcement Learning: Introduction

 In parallel, diffusion language models have begun to emerge as viable alternatives or complements to the autoregressive decoding paradigm.
 Masked diffusion models stochastically mask a subset of tokens under a ratio-parameterized corruption process and optimize cross-entropy on masked positions to recover the original sequence \cite{sahoo2024mdlm}.
 For scalability, recent work initializes diffusion LMs from pretrained autoregressive LLMs and trains them with random-mask diffusion objectives \cite{ye2025dream7b,cheng2025sdar}.
 At inference time, they often adopt blockwise decoding that denoises tokens within each block while generating blocks autoregressively to preserve global coherence \cite{arriola2025blockdiffusion}.
 In this setting, the block size is a control parameter that interpolates between stronger AR-like causality and higher-parallel masked updates.

 Within each block, the denoising schedule is typically determined by model confidence.
-Let $\mathcal{M}^{(s)}$ be the set of masked positions at denoising step $s$, and let the model predict a token distribution at each masked position.
-A common heuristic defines a confidence score
+Given a prompt $Q$ and the current partially denoised sequence $x^{(s)}$, let $\mathcal{M}^{(s)}$ denote the set of masked positions at denoising step $s$.
+For each $i\in\mathcal{M}^{(s)}$, the model predicts a token distribution over the vocabulary $\mathcal{V}$.
+A common heuristic defines the confidence score

-and then materializes tokens in $U^{(s)}$ (e.g., via argmax or sampling), while leaving the rest masked for subsequent refinement.
+where $\eta\in(0,1)$ is a confidence threshold that controls how many tokens are finalized at each step.
+Then materializes tokens in $U^{(s)}$ (e.g., via argmax or sampling), while leaving the rest masked for subsequent refinement.

 When examining the \textbf{\texttt{SDAR}} series models across scales (1.7B--30B) and block sizes (4--64), we find that math-centric reasoning becomes increasingly sensitive to larger blocks: accuracy generally degrades as block size $B$ grows, with more pronounced drops for smaller models, which is also reported by \citet{cheng2025sdar}.
-Under an absorbing-state corruption, the negative-ELBO objective reduces to a reweighted cross-entropy on masked positions:
+We consider the standard \emph{absorbing-state} corruption used in masked diffusion LMs: once a token is replaced by the special \texttt{[/MASK]} symbol in the forward corruption process, subsequent corruption steps keep that position as \texttt{[/MASK]} rather than replacing it with another token.
+Under this corruption process, maximizing the ELBO yields a denoising objective; equivalently, the negative-ELBO reduces to a reweighted cross-entropy over masked positions:

-where $t \sim \mathrm{U}(0,1)$ controls the masking ratio and $x_t$ is obtained by independently masking tokens.
-For a block of size $B$, the expected number of \texttt{[/MASK]} positions is $tB$, so larger blocks contain more masked tokens to resolve within each denoising stage.
-Since we scale block sizes in powers of two ($B=2^n$), the number of tokens involved per step---and hence the degree of within-block reordering---grows exponentially with the stage index $n$.
-Moreover, standard corpora for supervised fine-tuning (SFT) only specify token targets but do not provide supervision for ``correct'' unmasking schedule.
+Here, \(x_0\) denotes the clean target response and \(x_t\) its corrupted version at masking ratio \(t\).
+For a block of size \(B\), the expected number of \texttt{[/MASK]} positions is \(tB\), so larger blocks contain more masked tokens to resolve within each denoising stage.
+Since we scale block sizes in powers of two (\(B=2^n\)), the number of jointly unresolved positions per stage increases with the stage index \(n\).
+Standard supervised fine-tuning (SFT) data specify only the final token targets \(x_0\)—that is, which response tokens should ultimately be produced for a prompt—but do not specify an intermediate \emph{unmasking schedule}, namely which subset of positions should be finalized at each denoising step.

 In this work, we propose \sysname, an easy-to-implement yet effective strategy for progressive block-size scaling that increases block size with minimal performance degradation. \sysname~offers a practical route for masked diffusion models (MDMs) to preserve the strong reasoning capability inherited from AR-initialized small-block models while moving toward higher-parallel decoding.
 Further analysis suggests that \sysname~can induce an alternative decoding schedule, rather than reverting to the canonical left-to-right schedule.